AAA Editor Notes

 Ten learning galleries inside the Discovery Center feature everything from a working Gutenberg printing press and the Wright brothers' first airplane to a 22,000-gallon aquarium with sea life and a STEM Landing exhibit featuring a rocket engine and a Blue Angel airplane.
 Military enthusiasts will want to check out the collection of military vehicles—including a PT-17 Stearman bi-plane suspended from the ceiling—and climb into a Vietnam-War era helicopter.

 An indoor playground and a giant slide housed in a 60-foot-tall replica of a human body are kid-friendly favorites.
+The Children's Discovery Garden offers an outdoor play area.
 Special exhibits available for an extra fee include an earthquake simulator, a starship theater and a 120-foot viewing tower with a glass elevator and glass floor panels.

 Picnicking is permitted.
 Food is available.
 Time: Allow 6 hours minimum.